argon-rbx/argon/README.md

 </div>

 # About
 Argon is a simple two-way sync plugin for Roblox and extension for Visual Studio Code allowing developers not only sync code with ease, but any other instance as well with no need to re-generate project.
-It also provides tons of tools and quality of life improvements Argon is an alternative for Rojo not its replacement!
+It also provides tons of tools and quality of life improvements.
+Argon is an alternative for Rojo not its replacement!

 # Links
 * Roblox [plugin](https://create.roblox.com/marketplace/asset/11263738833/)